Fritz Crisler: University of Chicago athlete

 Crisler was born in Earlville, Illinois in 1899.
 He participated in football at Mendota High School and was an outstanding student.
 Articles in the October 7, 1915 and October 19, 1916 Sun Bulletins of Mendota, Illinois, show him to be a powerful football player who "sent shivers up and down the spinal columns of the opposing team."
 Crisler enrolled at the University of Chicago on an academic scholarship with plans to become a doctor.
 Crisler often told the story of his introduction to college football.
-Crisler recalled that he wandered over the football field as a freshman, where he saw the legendary coach Amos Alonzo Stagg directing a practice session.
+Crisler recalled that he wandered over to the football field as a freshman, where he saw the legendary coach Amos Alonzo Stagg directing a practice session.
 According to Crisler, Stagg knocked him over on the sideline while trying to get out of the way of an end sweep play.
 Stagg reportedly told the diminutive Crisler, "If you're going to play football, why don't you put on a suit?"
 Crisler worked out with the football team for a few days, but gave it up to return to his studies.
 When Stagg encountered Crisler a short time later on campus, Stagg said, "I would have never picked you for a quitter."
 Crisler recalled that he returned to the team in response to Stagg's taunt and noted, "I've been in athletics ever since."
 Stagg was also responsible for Crisler's nickname.
 After Crisler fouled up four consecutive plays during a practice session, Stagg told him, "Crisler, from now on you are 'Fritz' after the master violinist.
 Not because you resemble him, but because you are so different."

 Crisler played at the end position for Stagg's Chicago Maroons from 1919 to 1921.
 In 1921, he was selected as a first-team All-American by Walter Eckersall, a second-team All-American by Football World (based on a poll of 267 coaches), and a third-team All-American by Walter Camp.
 Crisler became an all-around athletic star at the University of Chicago, winning a total of nine varsity letters, three each in football, baseball and basketball.
 Based on his achievements in multiple sports, Crisler was awarded the Big Ten Medal of Honor, one of the most prestigious conference awards in college athletics.